cgpu/valibam/README.md

 ```

 # ValidateBAM-nf
-Minimal nextflow pipeline to check integrity of BAM files with various tools and generating `md5sum`.
+Minimal nextflow pipeline to check integrity of BAM files with various tools and to generate`md5sum` of the files.
 <br><br>

 <p align="center">